tekacs/editorial-obsidian/README.md

 # Editorial workflows for Obsidian (unofficial, by [@tekacs](https://github.com/tekacs))

+These workflows assume:
-These workflows assume that you store your files in Dropbox, using your Vault folder as your root for syncing.
+- You store your files in Dropbox, to sync them to Editorial with.
+- You choose your Vault folder as the Dropbox folder to sync with in Editorial.
+- Your journal entries are stored at `/Journal/`.
+- Your Zettelkasten entries are stored at `/Zettel/`

 I'm using these personally and I'll update the links here as I find and fix any issues.
 Please feel free to [report any issues](https://github.com/tekacs/editorial-obsidian/issues) that you run into.
 I'll take a look at them when I can spare the time.
 If you suggest fixes, please provide Python or screenshots rather than (relatively opaque) Editorial links. :)